RicketyRusty/Create-Repo-githubapp/README.md

 This is a Github application that creates a repository in authorized profile and adds a sample file to it.
 It uses Github OAuth and JWT for authentication.
 It needs 'repo' and 'workflow' permissions to execute the tasks.

-DISCLAIMER:
-The app is tested for most of the cases.
-There is chances of data being overwritten.
-Please use carefully

 ## Installation

 ```bash